anshulsamar/anshulsamar.github.io/_texts/marriagegame.md

 can assume that you “like” them enough to be friends with them - if you want to marry someone who you are head over heels in love with or deeply physically attracted to, then that needs to be an attribute.

+**Who should I play with?**

+Play with friends!
+It's also fun to play with people from other generations (like parents or grandparents) to see what they value.
+You can also ask them to pick attributes for the type of person they would hope that you marry.

 **5 variables?
 Picking variables which strongly correlate with others?
 Attributes with lots of variance?
 This sounds like an optimization